Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | September 25, 2021

 The Hawaii Rainbow Warriors (1-3) are a massive 17-point favorite heading into their matchup on Saturday, September 25, 2021 against the New Mexico State Aggies (1-3).
-The point total for the outing is set at 61.5.
+The game has a point total set at 61.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.